Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: The matching procedure

 with

 where the function $G(\hat x', \hat z)$ is given by

-As mentioned, one can apply directly the delta expansion in Eq.~\eqref{eq: naive delta expansion} to evaluate the small-$\qT$ behavior of $\d \sigma_A$.
+{The difference in the lower integration limit for both $\hat x'$ and $\hat z$ between Eqs.~\eqref{eq: structure function partonic definition} and~\eqref{eq: differential cross section separation} has been introduced for the convenience of the calculation.
+This modification is possible since the added integration range does not contribute to the final result (see Appendix~\ref{app: poles} of this work and Appendix~B of \cite{Boer:2020:epJpsiMatching}).} As mentioned, one can apply directly the delta expansion in Eq.~\eqref{eq: naive delta expansion} to evaluate the small-$\qT$ behavior of $\d \sigma_A$.
 Instead, the expansions of $\d \sigma_B$ and $\d \sigma_C$ are obtained by considering the integral w.r.t.\ $\d \hat x$ and $\d \hat z$ of those terms that are truly indeterminate in the limit $\qT\to0$, with the indeterminacy solved by the presence of the full Dirac delta (see Eq.~\eqref{eq: full delta G}).

 Therefore, it is legitimate to approximate ${\cal H}_{\cal P}^{[n];\, (k)} (\hat z) \to {\cal H}_{\cal P}^{[n];\, (k)}(1)$ which gives

 Hence from Eq.~\eqref{eq: differential cross section separation} we obtain